Economic activity and social change in the UK, real-time indicators: 2 May 2024

 Online job adverts

-These figures are innovative estimates of online job adverts by category, UK country, and English region, provided by Adzuna, an online job search engine.
+These figures are estimates of online job adverts by category, UK country, and English region, provided by Adzuna, an online job search engine.
 The number of job adverts over time is an indicator of the demand for labour.
 The Adzuna categories used do not correspond to Standard Industrial Classification (SIC) categories, so these values are not directly comparable with our Vacancy Survey.

 Our accompanying Online job advert estimates dataset is available.